Financial-Times/ft-origami/docs/syntax/scss.md

 ## Code organisation and formatting

+* When listing multiple comma-separated selectors, put each one on a new line.
+* Each attribute should be on a new line and indented.

 ### Files and folders

 * SASS variables, mixins and functions should be in their own files, separate from the code that uses them